Chapter Two: The Plan

 “They don’t mind that I’m a Seti?” she said wryly.

-But Mom and Dad...
-They were always talking about the “good old days”, which meant “the days before Grandma died and Grandpa got sick and we had to sell our house and move down from the second layer of the city to the fifth layer of the city”.
-I didn't remember that stuff because it all happened when I was just two years old, but Mom and Dad wouldn't shut up about it.
+But Mom and Dad… They were always talking about the “good old days”, which meant “the days before Grandma died and Grandpa got sick and we had to sell our house and move down from the Second Ring to the Fifth Ring”.
+I didn’t remember that stuff because it all happened when I was just two years old, but Mom and Dad wouldn’t shut up about it.
 They thought we were so much better than everyone because they lived in a mansion once.
 So a Seti was much better than someone with a “poor-people” name like Katsín or Monoë, even though half my friends had names like that.

-I continued, “They're only really mad if I'm hanging out with someone they think is one of Fasia's goons.”
+I continued, “They’re only really mad if they think I’m hanging out with, like, secret Blood worshippers or something.”

 “About us being in the Ravelling?
 Hmm… How far do you think it’s safe to trust them?”